matthewjh/angularjsextension/README.md

 ## Overview

-A Google Chrome DevTools extension for AngularJS application debugging, profiling, and visualisation
+A Google Chrome DevTools extension for AngularJS application debugging, profiling, and visualisation.

 ## Installation